leontsui1987/VulDetector/README.md

 ### WFG Generation
 * Generate WFGs from CFG and sourcecode
-* INPUT: cfg_file (necessary), code_file, and sensitive_line_no.
+* Input: cfg_file (necessary), code_file, and sensitive_line_no.
 The code_file and sensitive_line_no can be set 'no' for different requirements.
-* OUTPUT: Dump the node {lines, ast_feature, weight} of the WFG, meanwhile storing the WFG as dict into ../data/wfgs
+* Output: Dump the node {lines, ast_feature, weight} of the WFG, meanwhile storing the WFG as dict into ../data/wfgs
 *  i) leave code_file as 'no' to use the full graph as WFG (no slicing)
 	*  `cd WFGParse`
 	*  `python code2graph.py ../data/func_cfg/cms_smime.c#do_free_upto  no -1`